hackforla/product-management/.github/ISSUE_TEMPLATE/gather-examples-template.md

 - Status of [insert topic of guide]:
 - Link to [insert topic of guide] if it exists:
 - Links to issues related to [insert topic of guide]:
-- If this is the first time you are hearing about this project requirement:
+- If this is the first time you are hearing about this project requirement (yes/no):
 ```

 ### Resources